VLANeXt: Recipes for Building Strong VLA Models: Introduction

 \section{Introduction}

 Recent advances in foundation models have reshaped how we think about general-purpose robot control.
-Instead of training task-specific policies, a growing line of work builds Vision–Language–Action (VLA) models that leverage large vision–language backbones to map visual observations and language instructions directly to robot actions.
-By inheriting rich visual understanding and language grounding from foundation models, VLAs\footnote{An overview of VLAs is provided in the Appendix.
-We also release an Awesome-VLA repository to review the VLA literature.
-See \url{https://github.com/DravenALG/awesome-vla}.} offer a scalable route toward general-purpose, language-conditioned robot policies \cite{2024_vla, 2020_robot-learning, 2025_robot-learning-foundation}.
+Instead of training task-specific policies, a growing line of work builds Vision–Language–Action (VLA) models that leverage large Vision-Language Models to map visual observations and language instructions directly to robot actions.
+By inheriting rich visual understanding and language grounding from foundation models, VLAs\footnote{An overview of VLAs is provided in the Appendix.} offer a scalable route toward general-purpose, language-conditioned robot policies~\cite{2024_vla, 2020_robot-learning, 2025_robot-learning-foundation}.

-Since the emergence of VLAs~\cite{2023_rt2}, both academia and industry have proposed a wide range of models demonstrating strong performance and encouraging generalization across diverse tasks \cite{2023_rt2, 2024_open-x-embodiedment, 2023_flamingo, 2024_cogcot, 2024_openvla, 2024_pi0, 2025_gemini-robotcs, 2025_nora, 2025_openvla-oft, 2025_smolvla, 2025_pi0.5, 2025_pi0.6, 2026_robovlms}.
-Most VLA approaches build on pre-trained LLMs or VLMs, processing visual observations together with language instructions to derive action-relevant representations for policy learning.
+Since the emergence of VLAs~\cite{2023_rt2}, both academia and industry have proposed a wide range of models demonstrating strong performance and encouraging generalization across diverse tasks~\cite{2023_rt2, 2024_open-x-embodiedment, 2023_flamingo, 2024_cogcot, 2024_openvla, 2024_pi0, 2025_gemini-robotcs, 2025_nora, 2025_openvla-oft, 2025_smolvla, 2025_pi0.5, 2025_pi0.6, 2026_robovlms}.
+Most VLA approaches build on a similar paradigm: they build on pre-trained LLMs or VLMs, processing visual observations together with language instructions to derive action-relevant representations for policy learning.
 This pipeline introduces numerous design choices, including how to interface the VLM with the policy module, how to train the policy, how to select essential perceptual inputs, and how actions should be represented and modeled.
-Despite rapid progress, early exploration of VLAs remains something of a ``primordial soup'' - rich in ideas but lacking clear structure.
-While prior work has explored VLA design from certain perspectives \cite{2024_3D-VLA, 2025_spatialvla, 2025_dreamvla, 2025_worldvla, 2025_up-vla, 2025_GRAPE, 2025_vla-rl}, differences in training protocols and evaluation setups make it difficult to identify which design choices in the shared VLA design space truly matter.
+Despite rapid progress, early exploration of VLAs remains something of a ``primordial soup'', rich in ideas but lacking clear structure.
+While prior work has explored VLA design from certain perspectives~\cite{2024_3D-VLA, 2025_spatialvla, 2025_dreamvla, 2025_worldvla, 2025_up-vla, 2025_GRAPE, 2025_vla-rl}, differences in training protocols and evaluation setups make it difficult to identify which design choices in the shared VLA design space truly matter.